SMAKSS/random-string/Readme.md

 ```
 randomString(10) // This will generate a random string with a length of 10.
 The output should be something like this: BD@Z8dKf2%

+// If the input was empty the length of string will be selected randomly between 1-20
 ```